hackersandslackers/beautifulsoup-tutorial/README.md

 1. **Returning embed HTML**: Instead of simply returning JSON containing metadata per request,users will be able to opt in to instead receiving a text response of HTML for an embedded widget.
 2. **Specialized responses for popular sources**: Some content providers (such as Medium) are intentionally resistant to scrapers.
 Exceptions for such sources will be handled on a case-by-case basis to ensure meaningful data is returned.
 3. **Contextual responses**: Similar to a list of "exceptions," a list of chosen sources will return data custom-suited to the nature of the target URL.
+4. **Whitelisted Sources**: Ensure only specified domains have access to your API key.